greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: 120

+cancel\_wait\_timeout
+:   The maximum time, in seconds, cancellation requests are allowed to spend waiting for execution.
+If the cancel request is not assigned to a server during that time, the client is disconnected.
+A value of 0 disables the timeout.
+If it is disabled, cancel requests will be queued indefinitely.

+:   This setting is used to prevent a client locking up when a cancel cannot be forwarded due to the server being down.

+:   Default: 10.0

 client\_idle\_timeout
 :   Client connections idling longer than this many seconds are closed.
 This should be larger than the client-side connection lifetime settings, and only used for network problems. \[seconds\]